SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 ## User chooses

-After the user has chosen, the request is repeated with the chosen key.
+After the user has chosen, the request is repeated with the chosen key according to the `UI.UserInteraction/Parameters`.

 ```
 POST ~/SalesOrderItems(...)/userinteraction.sample.ExchangeProduct HTTP/1.1